-This blog post explains most of the popular keywords I was asked about during interviews for various software engineering roles.
+This blog post explains most of the popular keywords I was asked about during interviews for the various software engineering roles.
 They are presented in an alphabetical order.
-Personally I find this glossary very useful when preparing for another interview.
+Personally I find this glossary very useful when preparing for the upcoming interview.

 Agile Software Development

 In 2001 a group of industry experts created a statement of values called The Manifesto of the Agile Alliance:

 We are uncovering better ways of developing software by doing it and helping others do it.
 Through this work we have come to value:

 - Individuals and interactions over processes and tools

 - Customer collaboration over contract negotiation